sazeman/NCAA_tournament_predictor/README.md

 The formula format is about as basic as it gets: (Statistic_X * Weight1) + (Statistic_Y * Weight2) + etc.

-Weights are randomly generated from -1 to 1.
+Weights are decimals randomly generated from -1 to 1.

 Each team ends up with a "score" based on the formula, with higher scores (ideally) representing better teams.